-The methods proposed in Section 3 can be used for exploring how lexicon-based sentiment analysis can best be extended from our reference language, i.e., English, to another language, i.e., Dutch.
-These experiments can help understand the importance of semantic relations - both across and within languages - for multi-lingual sentiment analysis.
+An evaluation of the performance of the methods proposed in Section 3 can provide insight in how lexicon-based sentiment analysis can best be extended from our reference language, i.e., English, to another language, i.e., Dutch.
+This evaluation can help understand the importance of semantic relations - both across and within languages - for multi-lingual sentiment analysis.
 In this section, we present our experimental set-up and discuss our experimental results.